Toloka/docs/en/api/concepts/get-attachment.md

 ID of the Toloker who uploaded the file. ||
 || **details.assignment_id** | **string**

-ID of the task suite assignment to a Toloker. ||
+ID of the assignment to a Toloker. ||
 || **details.pool_id** | **string**

 Pool ID. ||